Last Updated on January 23, 2023 by DMEditor

 - Shopper intelligence: Similarweb’s shopper intelligence tools help you understand the online behavior of your target consumers.
 The platform provides insights into what shoppers search for, their devices, and their location.

 - Investor intelligence: Investors and financial analysts can use Similarweb’s investor intelligence tools to track companies and industries.
-The platform provides insights into growth rates, market share, traffic sources, and KPIs.
+The platform provides insights into growth rates, market share, traffic data sources, and KPIs.

 - Advisory services: Similarweb’s team of experts can guide how to use the platform’s data to achieve your business goals.
 The company offers various services, including comprehensive analysis, data-driven insights, and consulting.